craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 Opposed in placement, a drop-shoot in the wall and an altar (both described above) flank the main working space of this room.

 ##### Leatherworks
-The Leatherworks is a small workshop that reeks of blood and piss.
-The center of this bloodied place is a butcher's table.
-Above the table, dozens of rusty tools hang from hooks and chains.
-Flanking the table, a drop shoot lowers corpses into the room
+The Leatherworks is a small workshop that reeks of gore and piss.
+The center of this place is a large table, on which several spools of twine-thread and dozens of needles rest, and below which a mess of jars filled with brains and urine lie ajar and unorganized.
+Above the table, cured hides are drying into leathers.

+Opposed in placement, a drop-shoot in the wall and an altar (both described above) flank the main working space of this room.

 #### Servant Quarters
+One of many, the Servant Quarters are exclusively accessible via the [[#Servant Halls]].

+A pair of stone and hay twin-size beds flank a single wardrobe in the center of the room.
+A brass pot lies somewhere on the floor here.

 #### Servant Halls
+A one-folk wide hall connects each of the

 #### Uncut Tunnels